Do Rottweilers Bark A Lot: Temperament Traits Only Rottie Owners Know

 But according to the AKC, the Rottweiler is classified as a working dog breed.
-The reason for this is because today, the Rottie is far more commonly found working in personal protection, canine agility, service (such as guide dogs), and therapy.
+This is because today, the Rottie is far more commonly found working in personal protection, canine agility, service (such as guide dogs), and therapy.

-There just isn’t that much of a demand for herding dogs these days, although the Rottweiler still makes an excellent choice for those who do have the need.
+There just isn’t that much demand for herding dogs these days, although the Rottweiler still makes an excellent choice for those who have the need.

 Interestingly, many working dog breeds don’t bark a lot.
-They tend to employ a wider repertoire of communications and vocalizations that relate to the job they were developed, bred, and trained to do.
+They tend to employ a wider repertoire of communications and vocalizations related to the job they were developed, bred, and trained to do.

 As VetStreet highlights, the Rottweiler only scores a “2” on the barking scale (from “1” to “5”).

 Listen to a Rottweiler Dog Barking on Command

 While Rottweilers, as a general rule, do not bark a lot, when they do bark, the impact is unforgettable…and unmistakable.

 This short YouTube video by a Rottweiler owner shows a well-trained Rottweiler growling and barking on command.